gem5bootcamp/lps2024/slides/03-Developing-gem5-models/04-ports.md

 Let's take a deeper look into what we added for class `MemSidePort`.

-1- Like `CPUSidePort` we track a pointer to the instance of `InspectorGadget` class that owns this instance of `MemSidePort` in `InspectorGadget* owner`.
-We do it to access the owner when we receive `responses`, i.e. when `recvTimingResp` is called.
+1: Like `CPUSidePort`, a `MemSidePort` instance holds a pointer to its `owner` with `InspectorGadget* owner`.
+We do this to access the owner when we receive `responses`, i.e. when `recvTimingResp` is called.
-2- We track a pointer to one `Packet` that is blocked (has received false) the last time `MemSidePort::sendTimingReq` is called. `PacketPtr blockedPacket` holds that `Packet`.
+2: When `MemSidePort::sendTimingReq` receives false, it means the request was blocked.
+We track a pointer to this blocked `Packet` in `PacketPtr blockedPacket` so that we can retry the request later.
-3- Function `blocked` tells us if we are blocked by the memory side, i.e. still waiting to receive a `retry request` from memory side.
+3: Function `blocked` tells us if we are blocked by the memory side, i.e. still waiting to receive a `retry request` from memory side.
-4- Function `sendPacket` is a wrapper around `sendTimingReq` to give our code more structure.
+4: Function `sendPacket` is a wrapper around `sendTimingReq` to give our code more structure.
 Notice we don't need to definte `sendTimingReq` as it is already defined by `TimingRequestProtocol`.
-5- We will need to implement all the functions that relate to moving packets (all the functions that start with `recv`).
+5: We will need to implement all of the functions that relate to moving packets -- the ones that start with `recv`.
 We will use `owner` to implement most of the functionality of these functions within `InspectorGadget`.

 ---

 ## Creating Instances of Ports in InspectorGadget

-Now that we have declared `CPUSidePort` and `MemSidePort` classes (which are note abstract classes) we can go ahead and create an instance of each class in `InspectorGadget`.
-To do that, add the following two lines to `src/bootcamp/inspector-gadget/inspector_gadget.hh`
+Now that we have declared `CPUSidePort` and `MemSidePort` classes (which are not abstract classes), we can go ahead and create an instance of each class in `InspectorGadget`.
+To do that, add the following two lines to `inspector_gadget.hh`

 ```cpp
   private: